What is urticaria?

 Acute urticaria is diagnosed in people with a short history of weals that last less than 24 hours, with or without angioedema.
 A thorough physical examination should be undertaken to look for underlying causes.

 Biopsy of urticaria can be non-specific and difficult to interpret.
-The pathology shows oedema in the dermis and dilated blood vessels, with variable mixed inflammatory infiltrate.
+The pathology shows oedema in the dermis and dilated blood vessels, with a variable mixed inflammatory infiltrate.
 Vessel-wall damage indicates urticarial vasculitis.

 What is the treatment for acute urticaria?